 Longevity 50 to 150 years.

-Leaves Oval, Gray Green or Medium Green, No Change, Evergreen.
+Leaves Oval, Bluish Green or Silver or Gray Green, No Change, Evergreen.

 Flowers Showy.
 White.
 Flowers in Spring.
 Has perfect flowers (male and female parts in each flower).